About The Memory Canvas Project

 -

 Why?
-Encourage conversations (with speaking residents) and do not overwhelm residents
+Encourage conversations (with speaking residents) and does not overwhelm residents

 -